iconara/puck/README.md

 ## Installation

-Add this to your `Gemfile`:
+Add `puck` and `jruby-jars` to your `Gemfile`, preferably in a group, like this:

+    group :development do
       gem 'puck'

-You will also need a JRuby runtime, so add this too:

       gem 'jruby-jars', '= 1.7.18'
+    end

 Make sure you specify a specific version of JRuby, and that it's the same as the one you're using locally.
 If you don't want to depend on `jruby-jars` for some reason there are ways to specify a path to `jruby-complete.jar`, see below for instructions.